Code-Institute-Submissions/ms4-asap-studio/README.md

    * Used for version control by Gitpod's terminal commit to Git and push to GitHub.
 3. GitHub
    * After being pushed from Git the project is stored in GitHub.
+4. Font Awesome
+   * Used to add icons to the project menues.
+5. Google Fonts
+   * Used to add font 'Rubik' to the project.

 ## Testing